craaaab/PPPS/README.md

 # PPPS
-CS241-Principles and Practice of Problem Solvi
+CS241-Principles and Practice of Problem Solving

-2019/9/14  Errors and Makefile
+AS1  Errors and Makefile
+AS2  Polynomial division and interpolation
+AS3  Bisection method and Newton's Method
+AS4  Solving linear system